1. You are a freelance professional and you have a whole host of short-term engagements to choose from.

 Andrew says: “With the current reality that people tend to change jobs several times throughout their working lives and our Singapore government is anticipating the rapid rise of this new economy generation, society is evolving to see freelancing not as a compromised option but as a viable career of choice.
 I see a new profession rising, the serious professional freelancer whom we call AceLancer on our integrated online platform.”

-AceLancer Bay matches professionals with organizations that require their services on short term who might otherwise be too high-priced to maintain on staff for specific projects or fulfill their project delivery obligations to stay competitive or afloat to ride out the economic storm.
+AceLancer Bay matches professionals with organizations that require their services on short term who might otherwise be too high-priced to maintain on staff for specific projects or fulfill their project delivery obligations to stay competitive or afloat to ride out the economic storm with a full range of bookkeeping services.
 All to suit today’s economy that is part of a shifting cultural and business environment that includes a sharing economy.
 Besides, work can be done from anywhere because jobs and locations have decoupled.

 From the perspective of the professional freelancer, it can improve work-life balance as he or she chooses the jobs of interest, rather than be forced into a position where, unable to attain employment, they pick up whatever temporary jobs they can land.